 Of course!
 It was Succot, the Feast of Tabernacles: half a lunar month after Rosh Ha-Shanah, the Young Moon that is the beginning of the year.
 I should have known this, because I had just been writing about Rosh Ha-Shanah.
 It was unusual this year in that it coincided with the moving Islamic New Year, and also in that it fell as late as October.

 Succot is one of the more attractive religious festivals.
 (If you try to google it, don’t be distracted by succotash, with which it has no connection.)
 Sukkôth, as you might spell it if thinking of classical Hebrew, or Sukkos in Ashkenazi pronunciation, is the plural of sukkah, a temporary hut.
-It refers both to the stick shade-shelters roofed with leaves, set up in the fields during the season of harvest, and to the tents of the Israelites during their forty years in the wilderness.
+It refers both to the tents of the Israelites during their forty years in the wilderness, and to the stick shade-shelters roofed with leaves, set up in the fields during the season of harvest.
 So the feast is sometimes called, in two senses, the In-Gathering.

-The restaurant was L-shaped, and along each arm were long tables; we were seated at the junction, close to a large ornament that could have been Solomon’s Brazen Sea, and we felt somewhat conspicuous as excellent food was pressed on us, so much that we could scarcely find space for our plates, including side dishes of hummus and a little salver of honey, and the notoriously less-than-excellent sparkling kosher wine.
-Half or more of the company were young men in orthodox Jewish garb, black hat, black coat and trousers, white shirt, uncut hair; they started songs to which we all clapped, and one stood to make a long emphatic speech in Hebrew.
+The restaurant was L-shaped, and along each arm were long tables.
+We were seated at the junction, close to a large ornament that could have been Solomon’s Brazen Sea, and we felt somewhat conspicuous as excellent food was pressed on us, so much that we could scarcely find space for our plates, including side dishes of hummus and a little salver of honey, and the notoriously less-than-excellent sparkling kosher wine.
+Half or more of the company were young men in orthodox Jewish garb, black hat, black coat, black trousers, white shirt, uncut hair.
+They started songs to which we all clapped in rhytm, and one stood to make a long emphatic speech in Hebrew.
 Our host kept bustling through, along one arm of his restaurant or the other or out into the alley.
 When we wanted to leave, we eventually found that he was with another score or so of his guests, at a long leafy-roofed tabernacle that we hadn’t noticed, on the fondamenta beside the canal.
 He rebuffed our attempt to pay, but, when I asked his name, told me, “Rami.”

 He was in fact Rabbi Rami Banin, leader in Venice of Chabad Lubavitch, which is a large, energetic, extreme-conservative organization within the Hasidic branch of Judaism.
 Lubavitch is the small Russian town where the movement started.
 Chabad is an acronym for Chochmah, Binah, Da’at, “wisdom, understanding, knowledge” (the first word could be written Hokhmah – it’s from the same root as Arabic words like Hakîm).

-I think (may be wrong) that the main urge of Chabad is to bring Jews back to their Judaism and to pride in it, which is harmless enough.
+I think (may be wrong) that the main urge of Chabad is to bring Jews back to their Judaism and to deserved pride in it.
 Predictably, it believes in the whole of Eretz Israel for the Jews, so we would not have done well to talk of the rights of the Palestinians.
 Among things we also learned later was that there are under five hundred Jews left in Venice, only a few of them live in the Ghetto, and those that do have some reservations about Chabad.
-Many of our friends at the Succot feast were probably from other parts of the world.
+Many of our friends at the Succot feast were from other parts of the world.
 We later met a group of them walking around a distant district to greet Jewish families with the date-palm frond, citron fruit, and willow twig, symbols of Succot.

 Any visit to this archipelago of a city leaves me wanting to add to my notes about “Venice as Maze.”